A Name Change Lawyer Can Simplify the Legal Process

-The name and residence of applicant's nearest living relative.
+The name and residence of the applicant's nearest living relative.

 No previous application has ever been made by the applicant for leave to assume another name.

-Applicant desired name change, and reasons for change.
+Applicant desired name change, and reasons for the change.

-This application is not made with the intent to avoid creditors or criminal prosecution or for other fraudulent purpose.
+This application is not made with the intent to avoid creditors or criminal prosecution or for other fraudulent purposes.

 Applicant's social security number.